Arrow poison: History

-Poisoned arrows were used by real people in the ancient world, including the Gauls, ancient Romans, and the nomadic Scythians and Soanes.
+Poisoned arrows were known to be used by many ancient civilizations, including the Gauls, Scythians, and Svans.
 Ancient Greek and Roman historians describe recipes for poisoning projectiles and historical battles in which poison arrows were used.
 Alexander the Great encountered poisoned projectiles during his conquest of India (probably dipped in the venom of Russell's viper) and the army of the Roman general Lucullus suffered grievous poison wounds from arrows shot by nomads during the Third Mithridatic War (1st century BC).

 In the Kingdom of Kush, arrows were often poison-tipped.
 There is some indication that poisoned arrows were used in battle against the Romans from 27 BC to 22 BC.

+Gregory of Tours claimed that during the reign of Emperor Maximus a Roman army was ambushed and destroyed by the Franks in Germany who used arrows poisoned in herb juices.

 The use of poisoned arrows in hunting and warfare by some Native Americans has also been documented.

 Over the ages, Chinese warfare has included projectiles poisoned with various toxic substances.

+The modern terms "toxic" and "toxin" derive from the ancient Greek word for "bow", toxon, from Old Persian *taxa-, "an arrow".
+Poisoned arrows are referred to in the Book of Job in the Bible, descriptive of the sufferings experienced by the just man, Job.

 Varieties

 Arrow poisons around the world are created from many sources: